English

 Introduction

-Haruhiko Dohman was born in Okayama, Japan.
-Since April 2020, I’ve been Assistant Professor, Faculty of Economics of Kanagawa University.
-I worked at Institute for Sustainable Energy Policies (ISEP) and Rikkyo University.
-I specialize in European Economy, Environmental Policy, Energy Policies, and Political Economy.
+I am Associate Professor at the Faculty of Economics, Kanagawa University, and Project Researcher at the Institute for Sustainable Energy Policies (ISEP).
+Born in Okayama, Japan, I specialize in European Economy, Environmental Policy, Energy Policies, and Political Economy.

 Affiliation